nhsconnect/gpconnect/pages/development/development_fhir_resource_guidance.md

 The `address` element exists in many of the FHIR resources used in the GP Connect API.
 Where an address element is present in a FHIR resource the following population guidance SHALL be followed:

-* Where the individual address sub elements are availabe within the suppliers system, the address SHALL be populated using the elements:
+* Where the individual address sub elements are available within the suppliers system, the address SHALL be populated using the elements:
   * line
   * city
   * district